ergoplatform/ergodocs/docs/getting-started.md

 - **[Yield Farming & Staking](yield.md)**: Earn passive income through staking and liquidity pools.
 - **[Arbitrage Opportunities](arb.md)**: Leverage price differentials across platforms.
 - **[Using Financial Instruments](sigmausd.md)**: Stabilize your investments with instruments like SigmaUSD.
-- **[Options Trading](options.md)**: Dive deep into options trading on Ergo.
+- **[Options Trading](/tutorials/options.md)**: Dive deep into options trading on Ergo.
 - **[High-Risk Rewards](degfi.md)**: Navigate the rewards and risks with DegFi on Ergo.

 ### For Developers

-Developers can explore robust tools and resources to build on Ergo’s flexible architecture:
+Developers can explore robust tools and resources to build on Ergo's flexible architecture:

 - **[Developer Introduction](get-started.md)**: Start your development journey with this comprehensive guide.
 - **[Smart Contract Development](ergoscript.md)**: Dive into developing secure and efficient smart contracts.